wp-plugins/avchat-3/readme.txt

 * having access to the most important settings directly from the WrodPress admin area (PRO version)

 The PRO version can be bought from <a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for Wordpress'>our website</a> and costs 49$.
-With the PRO version you also get 1 year of full support and updates , and free installation and of course, our gratitude for helping us sustain this plugin.
+With the PRO version you get access to more configuration options and also 1 year of full support and updates , and free installation.
+And of course, our gratitude for helping us sustain this plugin.

 The AVChat Video Chat plugin for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.